 Fourth, one of the criminals ‘railed’ or ‘blasphemed’ the Messiah with an invective strikingly similar to the preceding abusive chorus, “Are you not the Christ?
 Save yourself and us!”
 (39) The unanimity of scorn of the first four actors makes the fifth and final reaction that much more significant.

 The fifth and final reaction forms the framework for the authentic gospel message.
 The second criminal crucified next to Jesus rebukes the first, warning him of the impending judgment and condemnation that they both face and both deserve.
 (41) That the second criminal sees the justice of his condemnation as he is being crucified is indeed a miracle.
-It is a supernatural revelation from God to see one’s depravity, guilt, and the justice of one’s corresponding punishment and condemnation.
+It is a supernatural revelation and gift from God to see one’s depravity, guilt, and the justice of one’s corresponding punishment and condemnation.
 It is precisely this ‘revelation’ from God which forms the critical background and context to the salvation process.
 ‘Salvation’ must always come within the context of humankind’s utter destitution and hopeless depravity before Holy God, and the wrath of God which corresponds to each infraction of the law.
 It is only within this context that a person can make a genuine plea to God for grace and mercy.
 The criminal’s next ‘revelation’ is in fact that of the grace and mercy of God.
 He cries out, “Remember me when you come into your kingdom.”
 (42) because God has revealed to the criminal His love and mercy in spite of his depravity and helpless condition.